curl/curl/docs/libcurl/opts/CURLOPT_ECH.md

 This experimental feature requires a special build of OpenSSL, as ECH is not yet supported in OpenSSL releases.
 In contrast ECH is supported by the latest BoringSSL and wolfSSL releases.
-See [ECH.md](../../ECH.md) for details of how to build such an OpenSSL library.

 There is also a known issue with using wolfSSL which does not support ECH when the HelloRetryRequest mechanism is used.

 Pass a string that specifies configuration details for ECH.
 In all cases, if ECH is attempted, it may fail for various reasons.
 The keywords supported are:

 ## false

 Turns off ECH.

 ## grease

 Instructs client to emit a GREASE ECH extension.
 (The connection fails if ECH is attempted but fails.)

 ## true

 Instructs client to attempt ECH, if possible, but to not fail if attempting ECH is not possible.

 ## hard

 Instructs client to attempt ECH and fail if if attempting ECH is not possible.

 ## ecl:\<base64-value\>

-If the string starts with "ecl:" then the remainder of the string should be a base64-encoded ECHConfigList that is used for ECH rather than attempting to download such a value from the DNS.
+If the string starts with `ecl:` then the remainder of the string should be a base64-encoded ECHConfigList that is used for ECH rather than attempting to download such a value from the DNS.

 ## pn:\<name\>

-If the string starts with "pn:" then the remainder of the string should be a DNS/hostname that is used to over-ride the public_name field of the ECHConfigList that is used for ECH.
+If the string starts with `pn:` then the remainder of the string should be a DNS/hostname that is used to over-ride the public_name field of the ECHConfigList that is used for ECH.

 # DEFAULT